PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-22 11:33:18
+Last updated: 2024-04-22 11:33:56
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson